LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

    These methods open the file using the open mode indicated in the method name.

-   -  `openRead` will open the file in read-only mode.
+   -  `file->openRead` will open the file in read-only mode.
-   -  `openWrite` will open the file in read/write mode.
+   -  `file->openWrite` will open the file in read/write mode.
-   -  `openAppend` will open the file in read/write mode and will set the current write position to the end of the file.
+   -  `file->openAppend` will open the file in read/write mode and will set the current write position to the end of the file.
-   -  `openTruncate` will open the file in read/write mode and will set the file's size to zero.
+   -  `file->openTruncate` will open the file in read/write mode and will set the file's size to zero.

    Write, append and truncate modes will create the file if it does not exists.
    Read-only mode will fail if the file does not exist.

-   All the methods will fail if the process does not have access to the files in question.
-In this case the error_code and error_msg will be set to the values generated by the operating system.
+   All the methods will fail if the process does not have access to the file in question.
+In this case the `error_code` and `error_msg` will be set to the values generated by the operating system.

 .. member:: file->openRead(path::string)
 .. member:: file->openWrite(path::string)